'There is even more to come’ - Sadio Mane warns Liverpool's Premier League rivals | Goal.com

 Ahead of Wednesday’s Premier League clash against Leicester City at Anfield, Jurgen Klopp’s men are four points ahead of nearest competitor Manchester City atop the log.

-And while they have been talks about the Reds not showing the sort of attacking dexterity that defined last campaign, Mane believes results have vindicated their performances this season - even if they know they can hit higher heights.
+And while they have been talks about the Reds not showing the sort of attacking dexterity that defined last campaign, Mane believes results have vindicated their performances this season - even if they know they can hit 'top form'.

 “We heard what some of the media were saying about us not starting off by playing as fast and exciting as last year, and we felt we weren’t at our best ourselves at times,” Mane told World Soccer.